Passionate about a healthy and well-functioning body? Use traditional Chinese medicine techniques and earn out of your skills!

 There will be an assessment at the end of the course.
 It would be an online test in form of MCQs, the results of which would be revealed immediately after test completion.

 Successful candidates will be awarded a Certificate in Acupressure (Yuan Source Points) - Level 3.
-These are printed on high grade paper embossed with official Study365 or ABC awards.
+These are printed on high grade paper embossed with official Study365 or Quality Licence Scheme.
 It is delivered right to your place in a hard back envelope to keep it in pristine condition.

-Successful learners will receive an Endorsed ABC Awards Accredited Certificate issued by ABC Awards and a Learner Unit Summary (which lists the components the learner has completed as part of the course) for only £49.
+At the Completion of this course successful learners will receive a Certificate of Achievement from Quality Licence Scheme and a Learner Unit Summary (which lists the components the learner has completed as part of the course) for only £49.

 Option 2 -CPD Certificate